 Types of Adware

 There are several types of adware present today.
-Let’s look at some of the most common ones.
+Below are some common adware examples and how they function.

 1. Legitimate Adware